Truss hits out at ‘deliberate and malicious’ Russian cyberattack

 The UK’s National Cyber Security Centre (NCSC) has assessed that Russian military intelligence was almost certainly involved in the January 13 attacks on Ukrainian government websites and the deployment of Whispergate destructive malware.

-The NCSC also assesses it is almost certain Russia was responsible for the subsequent cyberattack impacting Viasat on February 24 as Moscow’s forces prepared to invade.
+The NCSC also assesses it is almost certain Russia was responsible for the subsequent cyberattack affecting Viasat on February 24 as Moscow’s forces prepared to invade.

 Foreign Secretary Liz Truss said: “This is clear and shocking evidence of a deliberate and malicious attack by Russia against Ukraine which had significant consequences on ordinary people and businesses in Ukraine and across Europe.